 Information for users

-The equipment of the Biomolecular Interactions and Crystallization Core Facility is available to both CEITEC and external users (academic and commercial).
+The equipment of the Biomolecular Interactions and Crystallography Core Facility is available to both CEITEC and external users (academic and commercial).
 The user can access the infrastructure in the following ways:

 - Instruments under direct access (USER MODE):

 In user mode, the instruments are operated directly by the user himself/herself, the user reserves instrument time using planning board (user manual).
 The user may order a specific material for an analysis from the Core Facility (e.g. SPR chips, MST capillaries) if needed, or use his/her own material.
 In the majority of cases, no additional material is needed to perform measurements.